 Is Kratom Addictive?

 When kratom users stop taking kratom, they experience withdrawal symptoms.
 Kratom withdrawal symptoms include nausea, vomiting, constipation, hostility, aggression, anxiety, irritability, restlessness, depressed mood, and low sexual drive.
 People who use kratom to avoid opioid withdrawal are actually using an opioid that is, itself, addictive.

 Originally, scientists assumed kratom was not addictive.
 When they gave one of the active ingredients in kratom to rats, namely mitragynine (MG), the rats did not develop dependence or addiction like they would if they were given opioids or cocaine.
 Upon further study, however, researchers found kratom actually contains another psychoactive substance, 7-hydroxymitragynine (7-HMG).
 MG does not cause addiction or physical dependence, but 7-HMG apparently does.
 It is the 7-HMG in kratom that causes pleasant feelings and euphoria, but it is also 7-HMG that makes kratom addictive and a drug of abuse.
-People who use kratom develop a physical dependence to it, which means they need to take more and more of it to get the same desired effect they once did.
+People who use kratom develop a physical dependence to it.
+Therefore this means they need to take more and more of it to achieve the same desired effect.

 Upon further study, the FDA found that 22 out of the 25 most abundant compounds in kratom bind to the mu opioid receptor, which essentially makes them opioid agonists.
 While 7-HMG might be the main opioid-like substance in kratom that causes euphoria and addiction, it is likely not the only one.